 Walla Walla Community College District No. 20 (WWCC) is committed to provide equal opportunity and nondiscrimination for all educational and employment applicants as well as for its students and employed staff, without regard to race, color, creed, national origin, sex, sexual orientation, including gender expression/identity, genetic information, marital status, age (over 40), the presence of any sensory, mental, or physical disability, the use of trained guide dog or service animal by a person with a disability, or status as a Vietnam and/or disabled veteran, National Guard member or reservist in accordance with the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Federal Rehabilitation of 1973, the Americans with Disabilities Act of 1990 and any other applicable Federal and Washington State laws against discrimination.
-Overall Affirmative Action/Equal Opportunity program responsibility is assigned to Sherry Hartford, Human Resources Director 509.527.4382.
-The College's Title IX and Section 504 Officer is Vice President of Student Services, 509.527.4300.
-Disabilities Support Services Coordinators are: Walla Walla Campus, Claudia Angus 509.527.4262; Clarkston Campus, Carol Bennett 509.758.1718;.
-The College TDD number is 509.527.4412.
+Overall Affirmative Action/ Equal Opportunity program responsibility and the College's Title IX Officer is assigned to Sherry Hartford, Vice President of Human Resources 509.527.4382.
+The College's Section 504 Officer is Jose da Silva, Vice President of Student Services, 509.527.4300.
+Disabilities Support Services Coordinators are: Walla Walla Campus, Claudia Angus 509.527.4262; Clarkston Campus, Janet Danley 509.758.1703; The College TDD number is 509.527.4412.
 It is considered to be the day-to-day obligation of each WWCC staff member to support this plan and to ensure that fair and equitable treatment is provided to all persons accessing the services of the College.